VideoCoin Price Reaches $0.20 on Exchanges (VID)

 According to CryptoCompare, “The VideoCoin is a decentralized video encoding, storage, and content distribution network. “

-It is usually not possible to purchase alternative cryptocurrencies such as VideoCoin directly using U.S. dollars.
-Investors seeking to trade VideoCoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase VideoCoin using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as VideoCoin directly using US dollars.
+Investors seeking to acquire VideoCoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy VideoCoin using one of the exchanges listed above.

 Receive News & Updates for VideoCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VideoCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.